Call Us Message Us

 The cost of depression treatment in Florida can vary widely depending on several factors, including the type of treatment, the facility, your insurance coverage, and the program duration.
 Outpatient therapy sessions with a licensed therapist typically range from $100 to $200 per session,¹⁴ while more specialized treatments like Transcranial Magnetic Stimulation (TMS) can cost between $200 and $300 per session.¹⁵

-For a more accurate estimate of the costs associated with depression treatment in Florida for your specific needs, call 877-958-9212.
+For a more accurate estimate of the costs associated with depression treatment in Florida or for your help with paying for depression treatment, call 877-958-9212.

 Statistics on Depression in Florida State